cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 2) An attacker tries to learn whether a given client identity has recently completed registration, or has re-registered (e.g. after a password change).

-Preventing the first type of attack requires the server to act with unregistered client identities in a way that is indistinguishable from its behavior with existing registered clients.
-This is achieved in
+OPAQUE prevents the first type of attack during the authentication flow.
+This is done by requiring servers to act with unregistered client identities in a way that is indistinguishable from its behavior with existing registered clients.
-{{create-credential-response}} for an unregistered client by simulating a CredentialResponse for unregistered clients through the sampling of a random masking_key value and relying on the semantic security provided by the XOR-based pad over the envelope.
+Servers do this for an unregistered client by simulating a fake CredentialResponse as specified in {{create-credential-response}}.

-Implementations must take care to avoid side-channel leakage (e.g., timing attacks) from helping differentiate these operations from a regular server response.
+Implementations must also take care to avoid side-channel leakage (e.g., timing attacks) from helping differentiate these operations from a regular server response.

-Preventing the second type of attack requires the server to supply a credential_identifier value for a given client identity, consistently between the
-{{create-reg-response}} and {{create-credential-response}} steps.
-Note that credential_identifier can be set to client_identity, for simplicity.

-In the event of a server compromise that results in a re-registration of credentials for all compromised clients, the oprf_seed value must be resampled, resulting in a change in the oprf_key value for each client.
-Although this change can be detected by an adversary, it is only leaked upon password rotation after the exposure of the credential files.

-Applications must use the same envelope mode when using this prevention throughout their lifecycle.
-The envelope size varies from one to another, and a switch in envelope mode could then be detected.

 Note that server implementations may choose to forego the construction of a simulated credential response message for an unregistered client if these client enumeration attacks can be mitigated through other application-specific means or are otherwise not applicable for their threat model.

-Finally, OPAQUE does not prevent prevent enumeration via the registration flow.
+OPAQUE does not prevent the first type of attack during the registration flow.
-For example, if an attacker tries to register with a given client identity that is also in use, the server will not complete the protocol.
+Servers must necessarily react differently during the registration flow between registered and unregistered clients.
 This allows an attacker to use the server's response during registration as an oracle for whether a given client identity is registered.
 Applications should mitigate against this type of attack by rate limiting or otherwise restricting the registration flow.

+Preventing the second type of attack requires the server to supply a credential_identifier value for a given client identity, consistently between the registration response and credential response; see {{create-reg-response}}
+and {{create-credential-response}}.
+Note that credential_identifier can be set to client_identity for simplicity.

+In the event of a server compromise that results in a re-registration of credentials for all compromised clients, the oprf_seed value MUST be resampled, resulting in a change in the oprf_key value for each client.
+Although this change can be detected by an adversary, it is only leaked upon password rotation after the exposure of the credential files, and equally affects all registered clients.

+Finally, applications must use the same envelope mode when using this prevention throughout their lifecycle.
+The envelope size varies between modes, so a switch in mode could then be detected.

 ## Password Salt and Storage Implications